suchapalaver/krust/README.md

-To make use of k-rust's multithreaded cocurrency test with the larger fasta data, which, be warned, is larger than github's recommended upload size.
+To make use of k-rust's multithreaded cocurrency test with the larger fasta data with multiple records.

 Run k-rust on the test data, searching for kmers of length 5, like this: